doda25-team5/operation/ACTIVITY.md

 MetalLB was configured with a fixed IP range so LoadBalancer services receive stable external IPs (safe pool).
 Next, I deployed the Nginx Ingress Controller via Helm and assigned it a fixed IP (192.168.56.90) for routing incoming traffic.
 Finally, I installed the Kubernetes Dashboard using Helm, created an admin ServiceAccount with permissions, and exposed it through an Ingress at https://dashboard.local.

+## WEEK 4 - Assignment 3

+#### Erkin:
+Worked on the first part of the assignment migrating from docker-compose to kubernetes.
+Also worked on creating the helm charts and the directory.
+This is the branch https://github.com/doda25-team5/operation/tree/current that  i worked on and this is the pull request that we created as a group https://github.com/doda25-team5/operation/pull/10.

+#### Maja:
+Worked on the grafana dashboards to make them working https://github.com/doda25-team5/operation/pull/10.
+Also fixed the dashboard to make dashboard.local available that was the part that was missing from last week's assignment.

+#### Jayran:
+Worked on fixing the last week's assignment on dashboards.
+Also worked independently on migrating from docker-compose to kubernetes.